Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 In short, the U8N offers performance we'd expect from a $2,000 TV for under $1,000.

-So why doesn't it get a perfect 5 out of 5 score from us?
+So why didn't it get a perfect 5 out of 5 score from me?
 Well, two reasons.
 For one, Hisense just can't compete with Sony, Samsung and LG in post-image processing.
 Motion processing and upscaling aren't awful, and most of the time look really good everything considered, but other companies' processing techniques are on a whole different level.
 You're also stuck with just two HDMI 2.1 ports here.

 Despite these flaws, most folks are going to be blown away by this TV.

-Design: For our tests, we used a 65-inch model.
+Design: For my tests, I used a 65-inch model.
 At 56.2 pounds, it's not the lightest TV nor the thinnest, but that's to be expected from any non-OLED TV.
 To mount, make sure you grab a standard 600 x 400, M6 VESA mount.
 If you want to simply place it on top of an entertainment center, you can do that using the two included legs that come in the box.

 Performance: You can't watch the Hisense U8N and not be impressed.
 Not only does it nail the perfect brightness in every setting thanks to the incorporation of a light sensor, but its color vibrancy is next level.
 In our lab tests, conducted by Tom's Guide's Head of Testing Matthew Murray, the Hisense U8N was able to go toe-to-toe with the much more expensive LG C4 OLED and even surpasses it in some key metrics like SDR brightness and color saturation.
 It cannot be understated how impressive this is.

-The only reason we can't give it full marks are because of its upscaling and motion processing prowess.
+The only reason I couldn't give it full marks are because of its upscaling and motion processing prowess.
 It's not bad by any stretch of the imagination, but actors' faces on the Hisense U8N might look a bit softer with hidden pores and clouds have soft edges rather than any real definition.
 Its lackluster motion processing can also create motion blur around the moving objects that's extremely noticeable, even to the untrained eye.
 Finally, serious gamers might also notice the smallest bit of latency.
 Anything under 20 milliseconds is nearly imperceptible to the human eye, but there are other TVs that have a hair less input lag for a slightly more responsive feel.

 Smart TV: We genuinely like Google TV as a smart platform and we think you will, too.
 It does a phenomenal job at surfacing new and recommended content for you to watch and it has access to all the main streaming services.
 Even better, it doesn't really push you to use one service over another the same way an Amazon Fire TV might.
 The only potential issue is that you might notice a bit of a slowdown when you switch from one streaming app to the next.